Level/abstract-level/README.md

 ### `db._batch(operations, options, callback)`

 Perform multiple _put_ and/or _del_ operations in bulk.
 The `operations` argument is always an `Array` containing a list of operations to be executed sequentially, although as a whole they should be performed as an atomic operation.
+The `_batch()` method will not be called if the `operations` array is empty.
 Each operation is guaranteed to have at least `type`, `key` and `keyEncoding` properties.
 If the type is `put`, the operation will also have `value` and `valueEncoding` properties.
 There are no default options but `options` will always be an object.
 If the batch failed, call the `callback` function with an `Error`.
 Otherwise call `callback` without any arguments.

 The default `_batch()` invokes `callback` on a next tick.
 It must be overridden.